ringosham/Lazer-exporter/README.md

     * Filter duplicates based on song length
     * Conversion from .ogg to .mp3 (Done through FFmpeg)

+##Things to note

+The FFmpeg used for exporting songs is 32-bit only and supports both Windows and all Linux distributions.

+If you are using a Linux distribution, please make sure you have installed the required libraries for 32-bit compatibility.

+Currently you cannot export songs if you are running macOS, as it will **not** run on macOS.

 ## Building

-The artifact can be built through standard Intellij tools.
+The artifact can be built through standard IntelliJ tools.
 Additional libraries that are not in maven are stored in /lib.
 Please check the [README.md in /lib](https://github.com/ringosham/Lazer-exporter/tree/master/lib) for more information.

 ## Downloads